schnell18/vCluster/kubernetes/README.md

 # Introduction

-The project sets up a 1.24.0 kubernetes cluster based on virtual machine managed by vagrant and ansible.
+The project sets up a kubernetes cluster based on virtual machine managed by vagrant and ansible.
 It is intended for research use on personal computer.
-By default it creates a cluster containing:
+By default it creates a cluster containing the following nodes:

 - master
 - slave-1